floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 ```

 The type of `d` and `e` is both `u32` btw (which I find also a but surprising,
-so Zig already seems to pick the widest input type as the result type, it 'just'
+it means that Zig already picks the widest input type as the result type, it
-doesn't promote the other inputs to this widest type!
+'just' doesn't promote the other inputs to this widest type!

 And here's another surprising behaviour I stumbled over: